 There are two main types, i.e., corticosteroids and anabolic steroids.

 Corticosteroids are drugs that promptly fight inflammation of the body.
 These laboratory-made steroids work like hormonal cortisol that adrenal glands make in the body.
 Cortisol helps keep your immune system from making inflammation-causing tissue.
 They stop or slow down the system procedures that activate inflammation.

 They help treat medical conditions that lead to irritation and swelling.
 For example, steroids reduce asthma symptoms, rheumatoid arthritis, lupus, autoimmune disorders, COPD, rashes, multiple sclerosis, and other skin conditions.

 These human-made versions of male sex hormones build bigger muscles.
 Doctors often prescribe steroids to boys with delayed puberty.
 Bodybuilders and people with AIDS, cancer, and other medical conditions also use them to enhance muscle mass.

 Commercial websites list up to 32 types of anabolic steroids for medical and other use.
 Some have medicinal uses only, while others have medicinal and performance uses.
 People choose various kinds of anabolic for different intents, such as:

 -Cutting steroids to burn extra body fat

 The Uses of an Anabolic

-Steroids are not useful when used in moderate amounts.
-A lot of people use them for a wide range of athletic and health purposes like:
+Steroids are helpful when used in moderate amounts.
+Many people use them for a wide range of athletic and health purposes: